ACP Lesson Plan

 |Approximate time |

-d.
-Demonstrate/show various everyday items made by injection molding (see list of items in Materials for suggestions).
+b.
+Demonstrate/show various everyday items made by injection molding.

 Teacher will start shifting from teacher-directed to teacher-guided session by helping students to start and finish their machine project research time and assignment.

 3. Students will plan and create their "DIY Injection Molding" machine.
-Students will follow the DIY Plastic Mold Injection Instructions found in the Molding Student Handout above.
+Students must also use the provided lab template to show what they did to get to the final result.
+Students will also follow the DIY Injection Molding Instructions.

 |Day #3 & #4|